 They also come with great death in service benefits to look after spouses or dependent children should the officer die before drawing on the pension, and all the risks, responsibilities and costs of running the scheme are placed on the shoulders of the pension trustees – easy going!

-Yet some people are persuaded to transfer these valuable pensions in final salary pension transfers.
+Yet some people are persuaded to move these valuable pensions in final salary pension transfers.

 Not everyone stays a police officer until they retire – chasing crooks and sniffing out crime can take its toll and many people simply fancy a change before they retire, meaning that they leave the force.